IowaDave/pxt-maze/README.md

 Three of the blocks allow code writers to vary or to find out about certain optional properties of the maze.

 **Important** These properties take effect at the start of a new game.
 The blocks do not affect the properties for a maze that may still be in play.
-Code writers should use the blocks in this section tp configure the properties before their code creates the next maze.
+Code writers should use the blocks in this section to configure the properties before their code creates the next maze.

 This section illustrates the three blocks as they might be used in block code and in javascript.